Worker Sponsor Licence Compliance Training

-Sponsor Licence holders are required to uphold strict regulations on when to employ migrant workers, be certain each worker is legally working in the UK, and maintain ongoing record keeping and reporting.
+Sponsor Licence holders are required to comply with strict rules regarding the employment of migrant workers, and they must be certain each worker is legally working in the UK.
+Sponsors also have to comply with ongoing record-keeping and reporting duties.
 Anyone deemed non-compliant may face fines, penalties, and the suspension/revocation of their Sponsor Licence.
 The implications of non-compliance can damage a business beyond redemption.
-It can also result in talented migrant workers being required to return home when their leave to remain in the UK curtailed.
+It can also result in talented migrant workers being required to return home when their leave to remain in the UK is curtailed.

 What are Some Examples of Sponsor Licence Compliance Duties and Responsibilities?

-When an organisation obtains a Tier 2 or 5 Sponsor Licence, it must comply with several duties and responsibilities set by the Home Office.
+When an organisation obtains a Sponsor Licence, it must comply with several duties and responsibilities set by the Home Office.
 When applying for a licence, the company is declaring that it is capable of complying with all of these duties which include:

 - Monitoring immigration status and preventing illegal employment